-Bulimia nervosa is a serious eating disorder that is characterised by sufferers engaging in periods of excessive eating (known as ‘binge eating’), following by ‘purging’ behaviours in which they abuse laxatives or make themselves vomit as a means of getting rid of the calories that they’ve consumed.
-These behaviours arise as a result of a bulimia sufferer’s inherent need to control and restrict their food intake.
-These binge-purge cycles can be triggered by hunger, stress or anxiety and because they don’t result in huge fluctuations in an individual’s weight, this complex eating disorder can often be difficult to spot.
+Bulimia nervosa is a serious eating disorder that is characterised by sufferers engaging in periods of excessive eating (known as ‘binge eating’), followed by ‘purging’, in which they abuse laxatives or make themselves vomit as a means of getting rid of the calories that they’ve consumed.

 - Body image/acceptance groups